datumorphism/datumorphism.github.io/content/cards/communication/prep.md

 1. Point: Make a point; PREP is a good method.
 2. Reason: Give the reason; Because it has a clear logic.
-3. Example: Show examples; The famous XYZ did ABC and everyone was convinced.
+3. Example: Show examples; The famous XYZ did ABC then everyone was convinced.
-4. Point: State the point for conclusion.
+4. Point: State the point for a conclusion.